Hong Kong police storm mall as protest turns violent

-HONG KONG (Reuters) - Hong Kong police stormed a shopping mall where pro-democracy activists had taken their protest, chanting “fight for freedom” and “liberate Hong Kong” after activists trashed fittings at the rail station next door.
+HONG KONG (Reuters) - Hong Kong police stormed a shopping mall where a pro-democracy protest turned violent on Sunday, and activists trashed fittings at the rail station next door.

-Protesters also called for a boycott of businesses seen as pro-Beijing and made a paper chain of receipts from those stores, which were then hung across the mall.
+Protesters also called for a boycott of businesses in the Chinese-ruled city seen as pro-Beijing and made a paper chain of receipts from those stores, which were then hung across the mall.

-Protesters rounded on a man believed to have opposed them when they had damaged the Chinese flag.
+Activists rounded on a man believed to have opposed them when they had damaged the Chinese flag.
 Shouting, they pushed him into a corner beside the station and cheered as crowds punched and kicked him.

 After 20 minutes, he managed to walk away, dazed and bleeding from the forehead.
 Protesters also smashed video cameras and ticket booths in the station.

-Some started to trash fittings at the station and then at the entrance of the mall itself.
+Some started to trash fittings at the entrance of the mall itself.
+The protesters spilled outside where they lit barricades made of cardboard, broken palm trees and other debris.

 Violence has hit parts of the former British colony at different times over more than three months, but life goes on as normal for most people most of the time.